The Fanatic (film): Plot

 Moose is an autistic man who works as a street performer on Hollywood Boulevard.
 An avid film buff, Moose fills his apartment with memorabilia from various movies, including those of cult movie star Hunter Dunbar, with whom he has developed an unhealthy parasocial obsession.
 When Moose finally gets an opportunity to meet him and get an autograph, he loses his chance when Dunbar's ex-wife Brenda abruptly arrives and starts an argument.
 As Dunbar storms away, Moose follows him begging for an autograph, only for a frustrated Dunbar to rudely accost him.

-Later, Moose's friend, a young paparazza named Leah, shows Moose a mobile app that publishes the home addresses of famous celebrities, including Dunbar.
+Later, Moose's friend, a young paparazza named Leah, shows Moose a mobile app that publishes the home addresses of celebrities, including Dunbar.
 Moose visits Dunbar's house and tries to give him a letter while also begging him for an autograph.
 Dunbar, fearing for the safety of his young son around Moose, tells him to stay out of their neighborhood, reluctantly signing Moose’s shirt as an autograph.
 Moose returns by climbing a fence, but is scared off by Dunbar's housekeeper Dora.
 Despondent, Moose gets into an argument with Leah and then violently attacks Todd, a crude fellow performer who had earlier harassed and tormented Moose.

 Moose returns to Dunbar's home and is once again confronted by Dora.
 Becoming frightened, he pushes her away, inadvertently causing her to fall and strike her head, killing her.
 He sneaks into Dunbar's house, going through his personal belongings before hiding in a closet.
 Later, Dunbar returns home and falls asleep.
 Moose touches his body and takes photos next to him, which he uploads onto his social media accounts before fleeing.